 People love competitions.
 Some of us train ourselves for years to participate in matches and in tournaments, ideally each one more important than the previous.
-The majority of us settle for watching competitions, but that cannot be considered relaxing at all: both sides are equally intense and consuming, albeit in different ways.
+The majority of us settle for watching competitions, but one cannot consider that relaxing at all.
+After all, both sides are equally intense and consuming, albeit in different ways.

-When we talk about cars, performance-oriented ones are the overall favorites primarily for being the closest we can get to competition models.
-The industry helps us by giving them flashy colors, special seats, better powertrain, and an upgraded dynamic behavior, and by offering that in degrees of tuning in order to match every budget.
+When we talk about cars, performance-oriented ones are the overall favorites.
+The main reason is that they are the closest we can get to competition models.
+The industry helps us by giving them flashy colors, special seats, better powertrain, and an upgraded dynamic behavior.
+More recently, they also make that dream more affordable by offering that in levels of tuning in order to match every budget.

 Now, what if I said that some race cars have actually been sold to the public?
-No, I am not saying you can run to the nearest Mercedes-Benz dealer and get a copy of Lewis Hamilton’s F1 car, mostly because he will keep driving them for some time; I am talking about the other way around.
+No, I am not saying you can run to the nearest Mercedes-Benz dealer and get a copy of Lewis Hamilton’s F1 cars.
+In that case, mostly because he will keep driving them for some time.
+I am talking about the other way around.
 Let’s take a look at what are homologation specials.

-Entities such as the Fédération Internationale de l’Automobile (FIA) designed some racing categories for urban cars; the intention was to race with modified versions of urban cars.
-To ensure companies would not use entirely upgraded cars, homologation rules were created: they could only compete if a number of units went to the streets.
+Entities such as the Fédération Internationale de l’Automobile (FIA) designed some racing categories for urban cars.
+The intention was to race with modified versions of urban cars.
+To ensure companies would not use entirely upgraded cars, FIA created specific homologation rules.
+Those teams could only compete if a number of units went to the streets.
+Those were the homologation specials.

-FIA used to demand a minimum of 5,000 units to be marketed, but dropped it to 2,500 in 1991.
+FIA used to demand automakers sold a minimum of 5,000 units, but eventually dropped that figure to 2,500 in 1991.
 In practice, automakers would develop a new car or improve an existing one with as many capabilities as those strict requirements allowed.
 That decision ended bringing impressive performance standards to cars which used to be quite mundane.

 Now, it is necessary to understand this label’s scope.
 The Dodge Charger, for example, had its famous Daytona version produced only for racing, so it does not properly qualify.
 On the other hand, the MG Metro 6R4 and the Renault 5 Turbo may have been heavily modified, but were made available for street use just the way they were.